Close Modal×

 The longer you're in the business, the more you will notice the same questions come up over and over.
 So practice how you respond to common questions and hone in on how to communicate clearly with your client.

-Instead, you can rephrase the question of the lender's preapproval to ask, "Will you be buying this home in cash?
-Or will you be taking advantage of the historically low-interest rates?"
+You can also rephrase the question of the lender's preapproval to ask, "Will you be buying this home in cash?

 Asking it this way flips the question and flatters the buyer by implying they could pay cash for the home.
 A win-win all around!